 Drinks, Coffee, and Desserts

 Thanks to a heavy import tax on alcohol, drinks can be pretty expensive in Bali, especially compared to what you’ll pay in other Southeast Asian destinations.
-Beer is still affordable, and a cocktail will put you back about $10 (USD), but even low-quality wines often cost several times what you’d pay back home.
+Like food prices in Bali, beer is also affordable, and a cocktail will put you back about $10 (USD), but even low-quality wines often cost several times what you’d pay back home.

 On the other hand, coffee-lovers shouldn’t have troubling finding their caffeine fix on the island.
 The climate and volcanic soil make it easy for growers to harvest grade-A coffee beans, and Bali has no shortage of cafés.
 Especially in Ubud, you won’t have to go far to find a tasty cup of joe.